TFostero/CPSC210-2021W-T2/README.md

 ## User Stories
 - as a user, I'd like to be able to input the fuel mass, thrust force, and launch angle prior to running the calculation
 - as a user, I'd like to be able to configure as many tests as I want which will run in sequence
-- as a user, I'd like to be able to see the rockets position, velocity, acceleration, and flight angle over time
+- as a user, I'd like to be able to see the rockets position, velocity, acceleration, and model.flight angle over time
-- as a user, I'd like to see the flight distance, max speed, and max altitude the rocket achieved during its flight
+- as a user, I'd like to see the model.flight distance, max speed, and max altitude the rocket achieved during its model.flight